GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 **Plausible inference:** The marathon weekend may have functioned as a reality test.
 It provided many conditions Ryan associated with romantic possibility: travel, support, physical closeness, family introduction, and time away from Maarten.
 The result did not move into romance.
 But because the card was warm and the friendship continued, the ambiguity did not end cleanly.

+**Corroborated contrast:** The November Southwest/Tempe trip creates an important mirror image.
+In October, Ryan occupied a partner-like support role for Nienke's marathon while Maarten remained in Pittsburgh.
+In November, when Maarten had his Tempe/IRONMAN-context event, Nienke was the one physically present with Maarten.
+This contrast does not prove Nienke intended to mislead Ryan, but it clarifies the role structure: Ryan could temporarily perform a partner-like function, while Maarten remained the actual partner.

 ### October-December 2024: Depression Emerges While Nienke Remains Present

 **Established fact:** On October 20, Ryan and Nienke went to Kinzua Bridge and he appeared to be having a good time in photos.